mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 - [Generation plugins](jaxrs-code-generator/README.md): the generation of the interfaces and the response classes can be controlled using a set of RAML annotations in the source RAML file

 ### Using the Maven plugin
+There are several examples of projects using the maven plugin.
-The maven plugin contains several examples and its configuration is documented [here](examples/maven-examples/README.md).
+The configuration of these projects is documented [here](examples/maven-examples/README.md).

 - [simple-json-example](examples/maven-examples/simple-json-example/): a simple example of JSON schema generation
 - [simple-xml-example](examples/maven-examples/simple-xml-example/): a simple example of XML schema generation